onsclom/my-website/src/content/posts/javascript-tco.md

 	cur.length >= amount ? cur : count(amount, [...cur, cur.length + 1]);
 ```

-Its slightly less succint and elegant, but it can be tail call optimized now!
+Its slightly less succinct and elegant, but it can be tail call optimized now!
 If we run
 `count(100000)` with Deno, we still get
 `error: Uncaught RangeError: Maximum call stack size exceeded`.
 With Bun, the program now
 successfully runs!
 But there's still one more problem...
 This solution is really slow.